Dr. Janci Chunn Lindsay is the Director of Toxicology and Molecular

 Biology for Toxicology Support Services, LLC.
 She holds a doctorate (PhD) in Biochemistry and Molecular Biology from the University of Texas Graduate School of Biomedical Sciences, M.D.
 Anderson

 Cancer Center-Houston.
 Dr. Lindsay has extensive experience in analyzing the molecular profile of pharmacologic responses as they pertain to the dose/response relationship.
 Her expertise

 centers on evaluating the complex dynamics of toxicity, such as toxicant pharmacology, exposure route, host metabolism, and subsequent cellular effects as they relate to the contribution of specific

 substances to impairment, health risk, or human disease.

 Dr. Lindsay has over 30 years of scientific experience with an

-pulmonary fibrosis—that may be claimed following chemical, drug, or particulate exposure.
+mesothelioma and pulmonary fibrosis—that may be claimed following chemical, drug, or particulate exposure.